happyDebugging/can-you-solve-this/README.md

 # CanYouSolveIt

+CanYouSolveIt is a web-page oriented riddle game.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.11.

 ## Development server